theMoor9/theMoor9/README.md

   <img src="https://em-content.zobj.net/source/microsoft-teams/337/eye_1f441-fe0f.png" alt="Eye" width="60" height="60">
 </div>
 <br><br>
 I'll be brief.
 I am Kenneth, a software developer who gives his best to grow independently and push beyond limits.
-However, I strongly believe that the most powerful way to achieve greatness is by connecting and collaborating with remarkable people.
+However, I strongly believe that the most powerful way to achieve greatness is by connecting and receiving feedback from inspiring people.
 The balance between challenge and connection is something I seek with the utmost passion.
 <br><br>
 That's why, as I work on building and developing various projects on my own, your feedback becomes incredibly important to me.
 Whether it's suggestions, bug reports, feature requests, or general comments, please take a moment to share your thoughts and experiences.
 <br><br><br>